-As can be seen from Table A-1, total liabilities decreased approximately \$42.2 million or 4.1% from 2014 to 2015.
+Total liabilities increased approximately \$42.2 million or 4.1% from 2014 to 2015.
 The increase is primarily attributable to the issued \$100 million of General Obligation Promissory Notes Series 2015A offset partially by the planned pay down of existing District general obligation issued debt and Clean Water Fund Program loans issued prior to 2015.